-The average rental price in Bahama Shores is currently $3,257, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 72.6% of the neighborhoods in Florida.
+The average rental price in Bahama Shores is currently $2,649, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 44.5% of Florida neighborhoods.

 Bahama Shores is a suburban neighborhood (based on population density) located in St. Petersburg, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Bahama Shores real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Bahama Shores neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1970 and 1999.

 Bahama Shores is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Bahama Shores is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.